bep0022/AHDB1_Sex_Specific_Deaths/README.md

 - [Combined_Blood_Plot.png](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/AHDB_MS1_Processing/Combined_Blood_Plot.png) : This is the final plots from the models ran for Glucose, Ketone, and Hematocrit values and their lack of significance (p-value = > 0.05) between Died_InTrt.

 For the AHDB1_mtDNA_Telo.Rmd :
+- [Combined_qPCR_Plot.png](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/Combined_qPCR_Plot.png) : This is the final plots from the models ran for mtDNA Copy Number and telomere length and their lack of significance (p-value = > 0.05) between Died_InTrt.
 - [AHDB1_Manuscript1_ESEBqPCR_FinalData.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/AHDB1_Manuscript1_ESEBqPCR_FinalData.csv) : This is the output from the AHDB1_mtDNA_Telo.Rmd file.
 This file contains the merged contents of the filtered telomere and mtDNA qPCR data and the Trait_MetaData.csv file.